-Stormy Daniels’ Lawyer Says Meeting With US Attorney’s Office Has Been Canceled
+Stormy Daniels’ Lawyer Says Meeting With U.S. Attorney’s Office Has Been Canceled

 — New York Post (@nypost) June 24, 2018

-Michael Avenatti told the offices that, if it is true that they wish to proceed with the investigation into Choen, then they should continue on with the meeting instead of postponing it to a later date, simply to avoid media attention.
+Michael Avenatti told the offices that, if it is true that they wish to proceed with the investigation into Cohen, then they should continue on with the meeting instead of postponing it to a later date simply to avoid media attention.
 The attorney then offered to move the meeting with Stormy to another location.

-Politico recently reported that federal prosecutors wish to speak with Stormy Daniels, whose real name is Stephanie Clifford because of Cohen’s alleged involvement with bank and wire fraud.
+Politico recently reported that federal prosecutors wish to speak with Stormy Daniels, whose real name is Stephanie Clifford, because of Cohen’s alleged involvement with bank and wire fraud.
 Cohen is potentially guilty of a campaign finance law violation in relation to money paid to Stormy Daniels just prior to Donald Trump’s presidential election last year.

 Cohen is said to have made a $130,000 payment to Daniels as supposed “hush money” to keep her from speaking about her 2006 sexual encounter with Trump.
 Although the monetary payment isn’t refuted, Trump denies having any sort of sexual affair with the adult film star.